ExistensialReset/flowmosr/README.md

 Flow is a blueprint for a new kind of world where survival isn't something you have to earn.
 Small communities share resources and responsibilities without transaction.

-To be perfectly clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but to make another kind of world possible.
+To be perfectly clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but a struggle to make another kind of world possible.

-Where curiosity flows and fear loosens its grip...
-And the Earth can recover from the relentless exploitation of Her body.
+A world where curiosity flows and fear loosens its grip...
+And the Earth can recover from the relentless exploitation of her body.

 ---